 A SSAS can be used to loan money to your company or a third party.

-If you need to raise finance for your company, why not bypass the bank and borrow money tax efficently from your pension scheme?
+If you need to raise finance for your company, why not bypass the bank and borrow money tax efficiently from your pension scheme?
 Remember, growth and income in the SSAS remain tax free.

 |The value of your SSAS||£500,000|

 £250,000 is lent to your company from cash in your SSAS to fund, for example, purchase of machinery.
-The loan term is 5 years (maximum term); capital and interest payable monthly.
-With an interest rate of, for example, 6.5% pa the interest payable over 5 years is £30,026.
+The loan term is five years (maximum term); capital and interest are payable monthly.
+With an interest rate of, for example, 6.5% pa, the interest payable over five years is £30,026.
 Your SSAS pockets this interest rather than your bank, thus benefitting your retirement rather than increasing the bank's profits.

 Rules governing loanbacks from a SSAS